WRMA6/shop-app-2022/README.md

 # Shopify 2022 summer internship challenge submission

 ### Overview
 This app was built using Node.js and MongoDB.
-It supports the CRUD functionality that was required, as well as extra feature of filtering by fields.
+It supports the CRUD functionality that was required, as well as the extra feature of filtering by fields.

 ### How to run:
 You will need [Node.js](https://nodejs.org/en/download/) to run this application.
 Once that is installed, run ```npm start``` to start the application.
 The web interface should show up when you visit ```localhost:3000``` in your browser.